mini-M-py/Note/Note/os/introductions.md

 kernel minimal as much as possible.The operating system is divide into kernel and other programs.
 This makes other program run over the microkernel and make extending of OS efficient.
-The only overhead of this structure is constant message transfering between kernel and other porgrams.
+The only overhead of this structure is constant message transferring between kernel and other programs.

 ![microkernel Structure](resource/os_image3.jpeg)